nanda-unnikrishnan/saucedemo-webpage-nanda/README.md

 mvn clean test -Dchrome.driver.location=<location_of_chromedriver>
 ```

-You could override browsers to firefox/chrome by passing arguments for browser and driver location.
+You could override browsers to firefox/chrome by passing arguments for browser and the corresponding WebDriver location.

 For Chrome:
 ```
 mvn clean test -Dbrowser=chrome -Dchrome.driver.location=<location_of_chromedriver>